-Besides the same inconvenience has to be one that is considered to be continuous and intense.
-If these elements do not concur then such an act would not fall under the remit of a penal sanction and this because otherwise would also be applicable to slight inconvenience which could possibly render social life difficult.
+Besides the same inconvenience has to be one that is considered continuous and intense.
+If the elements do not concur then such an act would not fall under the remit of a penal sanction and this because otherwise would also be applicable to slight inconvenience which could possibly render social life difficult.